folio-org/folio-org.github.io/source-code/index.md

 framework facilitating easy module creation based on RAML files.

 * [mod-circulation](https://github.com/folio-org/mod-circulation) --
-circulation demo based on the raml-module-builder and a set of RAML and JSON schemas.
+circulation demo based on the raml-module-builder and a set of RAML and JSON Schemas.
 Represents some of the necessary circulation functionality against MongoDB.

 * [mod-acquistions](https://github.com/folio-org/mod-acquisitions) --
 demo acquisitions module, based on the raml-module-builder framework, exposing acquisition APIs and objects against MongoDB.